 Can I get an extension to the deadline?

 No. The deadline is fixed at November 15th 2021.
 We do not offer extensions on compassionate or any other grounds.
-We get a high volume of submissions so to be able communicate the outcome in December we need to start shortlisting straight after the deadline and therefore cannot wait for late submissions.
+We get a high volume of submissions so to be able to communicate the outcome in December we need to start shortlisting straight after the deadline and cannot wait for late submissions.
 If you are unable to submit by the deadline, keep an eye out for future calls.

 Can I submit a proposal based on my Ma thesis?